Which Is Better? A Split Box Spring Or A Regular Box Spring?

 - You need to consider where you will be putting this mattress set.
-If you plan to place it in your current home and you have a one piece then of course the best route may be staying with a one piece foundation.
+If you plan to place it in your current home and you have a one-piece then of course the best route may be to stay with a one-piece foundation.
 You may want to consider your future homes.
-For those of you who move frequently or know the mattress set may have to go upstairs or downstairs you may want to give some extra thought to the 2 piece split variety.
-It is important to remember that tight turns, stairways, low over hangs over stairs often create real problems when moving and they may not allow access in solid one piece configurations.
+For those of you who move frequently or know the mattress set may have to go upstairs or downstairs, you may want to give some extra thought to the 2 pieces split variety.
+It is important to remember that tight turns, stairways, and low overhangs over stairs often create real problems when moving and they may not allow access in solid one-piece configurations.
 In such a case you may end up back out buying yourself a new mattress base at the cost of an entire foundation.

-- A second reason to consider a two piece split foundation vs. regular foundation is that there is more wood and or steel in the overall construction of the foundation.
-This is one of the primary reason king size boxsprings nearly always come in a split design.
-The added strength from the extra steel and wood make them ideal for people who are heavy, slightly overweight, or just prefer high quality support under their mattress.
+- A second reason to consider a two-piece split foundation vs. a regular foundation is that there is more wood and or steel in the overall construction of the foundation.
+This is one of the primary reasons king-size boxsprings nearly always come in a split design.
+The added strength from the extra steel and wood make them ideal for people who are heavy, slightly overweight, or just prefer high-quality support under their mattress.

-- 2 piece varieties are very light weight utilizing 2 smaller pieces making them easier to carry and maneuver through the cramped quarters of an apartment our house.
+- 2 piece varieties are very lightweight utilizing 2 smaller pieces making them easier to carry and maneuver through the cramped quarters of an apartment in our house.
 Many times one person can handle them by themselves.